metalsmith/metalsmith/Readme.md

 }
 ```

-  ...which any of the plugins can then manipulate.
+...which any of the plugins can then manipulate however they want.
+And writing the plugins is incredibly simple, just take a look at the [example drafts plugin](examples/drafts-plugin/index.js).

+Of course they can get a lot more complicated too.
+That's what makes Metalsmith powerful; the plugins can do anything you want!

-## Examples
+## Secret!

-  Check out the [examples directory](examples) to see it in action.
-There are examples of:
+We keep referring to Metalsmith as a "static site generator", but it's a lot more than that.
+Since everything is a plugin, the core library is actually just an abstraction for manipulating a directory of files.

+Which means you could just as easily use it to make...

   - [A simple static site generator.](examples/static-site)
   - [A simple project scaffolder.](examples/project-scaffolder)